realactivity/copilot-dev-bootcamp/repo-rundown.md

 ## Repo Rundown

-We’ll be coding against two freshly minted Microsoft repos that showcase the same agentic patterns from two angles:
+During the labs we’ll be coding against two freshly minted Microsoft repos that showcase the same agentic patterns from two angles:

 - **[AI Agents for Beginners](https://github.com/microsoft/ai-agents-for-beginners)** – a Python-first tour of tool-calling, planning, and RAG that lets us peek under the hood with minimal boilerplate.
 - **[AI Developer (Semantic Kernel)](https://github.com/microsoft/ai-developer)** – a C# re-take that layers the same concepts onto .NET and enterprise-ready SK primitives.